Problem Set Guidelines

 There are 4 problem sets over the course of the semester with annotations or explanations that demonstrate your work and understanding.

-Work is due on or before the due date at the beginning of class
+Work is due on or before the due date by the beginning of class

 because solutions will